How to prevent data breaches

 Palo Alto Networks vice president for Australia and New Zealand Armando Dacal says it is important for organisations to see how the threat landscape and cyber criminals’ techniques are changing.

-“Businesses are at great risk of suffering significant financial and reputational damage as cyber criminals target data centres to steal financial data,” he says.
+“Businesses are at great risk of suffering significant financial and reputational damage as cyber criminals target data centers to steal financial data,” he says.

 Palo Alto Networks says the risk of a network breach constantly increases as cyber crime techniques evolve.
 In 2014, 783 data breaches resulted in the loss of more than 85 million records from organisations around the world.

 “The number of data breaches this year is already tracking worse than 2014,” the company says in a statement.
 “Cyber criminals using automated attacks cost business millions of dollars in missed revenue by compromising customer data.”